Optimal cavity design for minimizing errors in cavity-QED-based atom-photon entangling gates with finite temporal duration

 Figure~\ref {fig-result}(b) shows the result of the coupling rate $g/\kappa$ for the same simulation as Fig~\ref {fig-result}(a).
 From Fig.~\ref{fig-result}(b), we can obtain a hint regarding the optimal cavity design even when the first-order approximation is invalid.
 The fact that the numerically optimized $L_{\rm{cav}}$ (blue dashed curve) is in good agreement with $g/\kappa=1$ (white region) suggests that the condition for minimizing the temporal mode-mismatch error, i.e., $\tau_{0}=\tau_{1}$ or Eq.~(\ref{eq-Texdelay}), holds even for $W_{\rm{t}} \lesssim 0.1\gamma^{-1}$.
 In other words, $T_{\rm{ex}}^{\rm{loss}}$ in Eq.~(\ref{eq-Texloss}) is no longer valid, even though $T_{\rm{ex}}^{\rm{delay}}$ in Eq.~(\ref{eq-Texdelay}) is still valid in this region.
-Thus, the optimal cavity length becomes shorter than that in Eq.~(\ref{eq-Lopt}) [or Eq.~(\ref{eq-Lopt2})] for such short pulses.
-This argument is supported by the discussion in Supplemental Material IV~\cite{sup}, where we show that the higher-order term effect is corrected by decreasing $L_{\rm{cav}}$.
+Thus, the optimal cavity length becomes shorter than that in Eq.~(\ref{eq-Lopt}) for such short pulses.
+This argument is supported by the discussion in Supplemental Material V~\cite{sup}, where we show that the higher-order term effect is corrected by decreasing $L_{\rm{cav}}$.

-We have investigated the optimal cavity parameters for cQED-based CPF gates with photons having finite pulse duration.
-From the response function of the cQED system, we formulated two error sources: the photon loss probability and the error rate due to temporal mode-mismatch of the output photon pulse, which we take into account as pulse delay.
+We have investigated the optimal cavity parameters for CQED-based CPF gates with photons having finite pulse duration.
+From the response function of the CQED system, we formulated two error sources: the photon loss probability and the error rate due to temporal mode-mismatch of the output photon pulse, which we take into account as pulse delay.
 We then derived the optimal condition of the tunable cavity parameters.
 As a result, the balance of the photonic and atomic decay rate ($\kappa_{\rm{in}}=\gamma$) was derived for optimization of the cavity length.
-Furthermore, we performed a numerical simulation of the dynamics of the cQED system for fast gate operations where temporal mode-mismatch errors beyond the first-order approximation are not negligible.
+This means that there is an optimal cavity length for finite pulse duration, whereas the error sources do not limit cavity length for the long-pulse limit.
+Furthermore, we performed a numerical simulation of the dynamics of the CQED system for fast gate operations where temporal mode-mismatch errors beyond the first-order approximation are not negligible.
 However, in such a regime, error probabilities in the CPF gate are quite high (over five percent), indicating that our optimal cavity design obtained analytically is basically valid for the purpose of scalable quantum computing.
+Besides, the analytical treatment of temporal mode-mismatch we have constructed will be applicable for general CQED systems in which photons are exchanged in and out of a cavity, including the quantum memory~\cite{reiserer2015cavity}, quantum network construction~\cite{long4}, and quantum cluster state generation~\cite{long10}.